Horrible: Anime and Manga

 - The anime adaptation of the visual novel Amnesia is often used as a shining example of why anime of otome games are usually awful.
 It has a convoluted plot that tries to be intriguing but instead comes across as confusing and pretentious, ugly and garish character designs, characters that are either extremely bland or unlikable (including a nameless Too Dumb to Live Flat Character as the main protagonist), quite possibly the most poorly handled yandere in anime history, and oodles of sexism.
 When Sentai Filmworks announced both a English dub and a Blu-ray release, there was actual outrage from anime fan communities as to why it deserved such treatment (it was allegedly to promote a possible English release of the original visual novel).

-- Aoi Sekai no Chuunshin de, a three episode OVA adapting the fist story arc of the comparatively much better manga of the same name.
+- Aoi Sekai No Chuushin De, a three episode OVA adapting the first story arc of the comparatively much better manga of the same name.
 While the concept (an action series heavily based off of the Console Wars between Nintendo and Sega) is interesting, it is ruined by bland characterization, poor pacing, very few actual fights despite being purportedly an action series, a large amount of gratuitous fanservice, phoned-in audio and, most glaringly, a complete lack of any kind of budget, giving the series an incredibly cheap feeling (both the opening and closing comprise largely of still images).